Part 1: Choose Your Coverage

-Make sure you always know exactly who is covered by your board insurance policy (and keep those names updated as necessary), and be very specific about what is covered (generally, you want a policy that covers all employee-related activities).
+Make sure you always know exactly who is covered by your board insurance policy (and keep those names updated as necessary).
+Also, be very specific about what is covered (generally, you want a policy that covers all employee-related activities).

 Liability policies should also cover punitive damages related to lawsuits.
-Almost all lawsuits filed include these types of damages, which are meant to inflict extra punishment over and above a plaintiff’s personal costs.
+Almost all lawsuits filed include these types of damages.
+They are meant to inflict extra punishment over and above a plaintiff’s personal costs.

 Accidental Medical / Accidental Injury Insurance

 The second most common type of insurance for sports organizations and businesses is accidental medical insurance.

 This insurance covers any medical costs that result from injuries taking place at your business or at any of your events.
 Your liability coverage will NOT cover such medical costs, only the legal costs.

 In some cases, accidental medical coverage may help you avoid a lawsuit entirely.
 Specifically, the injured people won’t have to resort to a lawsuit to pay their medical bills.
 Lawsuits cost hours and hours of time and stress, plus plenty of money.
 (Even if with liability insurance, you’ll still have to pay a significant deductible upfront.)
 So, accidental medical coverage is a good bet.